 Position loofah plants where they provide maximum benefit to both your garden and your flock:

-Along Run Fencing: Plant loofahs outside your chicken run fence and train vines to grow up and over the fencing.
-This creates natural shade for chickens during hot weather while keeping plants safe from being eaten before they mature.
+- Along Run Fencing: Plant loofahs outside your chicken run fence and train vines to grow up and over the fencing.
+This creates shade for animals during hot weather while keeping plants safe from being eaten before they mature.
 Mature loofahs can hang down into the run where chickens can peck at them.

 Growing Requirements